Transforming Line Art into Rendered Images

 In this first example, we use a reference sketch of a young boy and his plush monster toy to create a colorful, playful final image.
 The goal here is to generate a vibrant 3D-style character while maintaining the original pose and structure.

+For this, a detailed prompt describing the colors and textures of each element will be needed.
 The model used was Cutesy 3D, ideal for producing a soft, cartoony 3D look, perfect for children's characters.

 Prompt: